Topics in String Theory and Quantum Gravity: String theory I. Bosonic string

-The energy-momentum tensor of the two-dimensional field theory described by the action (\ref{Polyakov}) vanishes identically.
-As a subproduct of these equation we have that the energy-momentum tensor is traceless; this is a consequence of the invariance of the action under Weyl rescalings of the metric. {}From these two equations it is easy to see that, whenever the constraint on the energy-momentum tensor (\ref{constrainT}) is satisfied, (\ref{Polyakov}) and the Nambu-Goto action are classically equivalent; this does not necessarily imply the equivalence of both theories at the quantum level.
+where the dot indicates the contraction of the target space indices with the Minkowski metric.
+A look at eq.~\eqref{constrainT} shows that the trace of the energy-momentum tensor is identically zero, even without applying the constraint~$T_{ab}=0$.
+This is a consequence of the invariance of the action under Weyl rescalings of the metric~\eqref{eq:Weyl_bosonic}.
+Moreover, from the constraint~\eqref{constrainT} we obtain

+where~$\Gamma_{ab}$ is the pullback of the target space Minkowski metric on the world-sheet shown in eq.~\eqref{eq:pullback_WS}.
+Plugging this expression back into the action~\eqref{Polyakov} we recover the Nambu-Goto action, thus showing that both actions are classically equivalent.
+This, however, does not imply their equivalence at the quantum level.

-The invariances of the action implies that we have a lot of freedom in choosing a gauge for the intrinsic metric $g_{ab}$.
-For example, by making a suitable choice of local coordinates, we can write (locally) the metric in the form
+The invariances of the theory allows a wide freedom in choosing a gauge for the intrinsic metric $g_{ab}$.
+For example, using the fact that two-dimensional manifolds are conformally flat, it is possible to find suitable coordinates on the word-sheet such that the metric is brought locally to the form

 with $\eta_{ab}$ the flat Minkowski metric on the world-sheet.
-This is the conformal gauge.
+This is known as the conformal gauge.

-We now analyze a free propagating closed string.
-First we impose the periodicity condition of the bosonic coordinates $X^{\mu}(\sigma,\tau)$
+Let us analyze now the propagation of a free closed string.
+We begin by imposing the periodicity condition of the string coordinates